jpawelczak/vpa-demo/README.md

 1. Apply VPA for a workload in "Off" mode - it gathers resource usage data.
 2. Once you have usage data for few days, change the mode to `InPlaceOrRecreate` and apply `ContainerResourcePolicy` to keep the resources under control.
 3. Let VPA actuate the resources of the stateless workloads in-place, so that you can focus on other aspects while improving costs and reliability of the workload.

-IMPORTANT NOTE: when analyzing VPA's autoscaling events, mind that VPA will *recreate* pods in IPPR mode to apply [Autopilot Cluster minimum resources and CPU:Mem ratio constrains](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests) - that is known limitation of the VPA IPPR Public Preview release.

-Note: while Autopilot has VPA enabled by default, to test VPA on Standard Cluster you have to enable the VPA (`--enable-vertical-pod-autoscaling`).